 Air Inferno – 3D helicopter simulator by Taito where you were invovled in air rescue operations

-Slick Shot– Pool video games were ok but Slick Shot showed that with arcade hardware you could make it more of a simulator experience.
+Slick Shot – Pool video games were ok but Slick Shot showed that with arcade hardware you could make it more of a simulator experience.
 It could not however help you with your fashion sense.

 1991

-Street Fighter II – Doesn’t need much on an introduction.
+Street Fighter II – Doesn’t need much of an introduction.
 This set the gold standard for one-on-one fighters.
 The 90s would be dominated by this type of game as well as many SF2 revisions Capcom would produce.

 Knights of The Round – A beat ’em up by Capcom with a medieval theme.
 Nowhere near as recognized as Street Fighter but was still quite good.